evilprince2009/Windows-Terminal-Customization/README.md

 - `PSReadLine` from _[here](https://www.powershellgallery.com/packages/PSReadLine/2.2.0-beta1)_

-I recommend installing two dependencies listed below if you are using PowerShell Core as Windows PowerShell has some compatiblity issue with these modules.
+I recommend installing two dependencies listed below if you are using PowerShell Core as Windows PowerShell (legacy version) has some compatiblity issue with these modules.

 - `Terminal-Icons` from _[here](https://www.powershellgallery.com/packages/Terminal-Icons/)_
 - `z` from _[here](https://www.powershellgallery.com/packages/z/1.1.13)_